jrenne/CR_Rcodes/README.md

 ### Details on creation of intermediary files

-The two CSV files `RCP_Mat_ACE.csv` and `RCP_Mat_MAGICC.csv` were created by appending the following lines to the end of the script `TempFitSim_ACE.m`, available in [Traeger´s (2023) replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view).
+The two CSV files `RCP_Mat_ACE.csv` and `RCP_Mat_MAGICC.csv` were created by appending the following lines to the end of the script `TempFitSim_ACE.m`, available in [Traeger¥s (2023) replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view).
 Running this script in MATLAB generates the CSV files and saves them in the current directory.

 ```matlab
 M_AT = [MagiccOcean.RCP3PD.Carboncycle(:,5) ...